barihari/design-portfolio/content/about.md

       high-profile company because of their fancy perks.

-      My self-awareness is predicate from the "keeping up with the Joneses" environment I grew up in, the expectations from my parents, and the rash "hood life."
+      My self-awareness is predicated on the "keeping up with the Joneses" environment I grew up in - the expectations from my parents, and the rash "hood life."
 Being honest with myself is one of the most important traits to master when it came to making my success, and I feel a huge responsibility to share that lesson.